CloudTomography/AT3D/README.md

 At present pyshdom has the following features:

+* The key features of polarized SHDOM are included
+1. Solar/Thermal/Combined sources
+2. A variety of (spatially variable) surface BRDFs
+3. Vector or scalar radiative transfer.
+4. Open or periodic boundary conditions.
+Additionally:
+* Each RTE solution is serial (**unlike SHDOM**) but independent wavelengths and pixel radiance calculations are parallelized using either MPI or a multi-threading shared memory framework.
+* Wide field-of-view radiances can be estimated and arbitrary observation geometries are supported.
+Defaults for both Perspective and Orthographic sensor geometries are included.
 * Mie & Rayleigh scattering optical property calculations.
-Optical properties of other species (e.g. non-spherical ice or aerosol) can be included but must be calculated externally.
+Optical properties of other species (e.g. non-spherical ice or aerosol or absorbing gases) can be included but must be calculated externally.
-* Cloud data of varying complexity can be generated or read from LES output.
+* microphysical/optical properties can be generated or be read from netCDF or the SHDOM/i3rc file format.

 * Scalar radiative transfer from SHDOM with Perspective or Orthographic sensor geometries and Lambertian Surface.
 * Each SHDOM solution is serial but independent wavelengths and pixel radiance calculations are parallelised in a shared memory framework.